Midhurst: Religious sites

 The Anglican parish church is St Mary Magdalene and St Denys, in the market square.
 It is a listed building.
 The interior of the church has undergone much restoration and change and little evidence exists of its medieval heritage.
 Consisting of chancel and nave flanked by aisles on both sides, the church was largely rebuilt in the Perpendicular style in 1422, towards the end of Henry V's reign.
 The base of the tower is 13th century.
 The tower top, south nave and chancel arcades are 16th century in the perpendicular style.
 The rest of the building is from 1882 or later.

 The Roman Catholic parish church is the Church of the Divine Motherhood and St Francis of Assisi, on Bepton Road.
 It was built in 1957, replacing an earlier church on Rumbolds Hill, which was built in 1869 by C.A.
 Buckler in the early English style and is now part of the Wheatsheaf pub.
 The new building is of sandstone in the shape of a segment of a circle with the rounded off point forming an eastern apse.
 The western arc is divided into seven sections by vertical stone fins, six of which are glazed, leaving the doorway in the central section with a Madonna and Child above.
 There is a circular skylight above the altar.
 The stations of the cross are carved on a continuous stone band along the side walls.
 There is a tall separate bell tower linked to the church by an open colonnade.

 Midhurst Methodist Church is a flint masonry building with brick quoins standing to the north of the old grammar school buildings.
 A large Gothic style west window looks towards the ruins of Cowdray House.

-There is also a Kingdom Hall of Jehovah's Witnesses on Holmbush Way.
+There is a Kingdom Hall of Jehovah's Witnesses on Holmbush Way.